utah-cs4470-sp23/class/spec.md

 ------

 There are four syntax classes: types, expressions, statements, and commands.
-A program is a newline-separated sequence of commands.
+A program is a sequence of commands, each of which must be terminated by a newline.

 There are also auxiliary syntax classes for lvalues, arguments, and bindings.